hpc-carpentry/hpc-python/_episodes/15-snakemake-python.md

 The last example illustrated that we can use arbitrary Python code in our Snakefile.
 It's important to understand when this code gets executed.
-Let's add a print statement to the top of our Snakefile.
+Let's add a `print` instruction to the top of our Snakefile.

 ```python
 print('Snakefile is being executed!')